Remi-Coulom/joedb/doc/source/getting_started.rst

 ``joedbi``
 ^^^^^^^^^^
 ``joedbi`` is the joedb interpreter.
 When invoked without parameters, it will create a database in memory.
-When invoked with a parameter, it will open it as a file.
-A database will be created if it does not exist yet.
+When invoked with a parameter, it will open a file.

 Below is a list of commands the interpreter understands: